JenyMzo/talks_register/README.md

 ```
 ## Conecting to the database
 As mentioned before, we are going to use [MongoLab](https://mlab.com) to host our database, in fact it's already created, so let's connect :)
+- Create a connection.js file

-- Require mongoose and our models on our server.js file
+- Inside that file require mongoose, speaker and talk models
 ```js
 const mongoose = require('mongoose');
 const Speaker = require('./api/models/speakerModel');